ibmresilient/resilient-community-apps/fn_machine_learning/README.md

 ## Setup
 Create app.config by running `resilient-circuits config -c`.

-The app.config needs the following configuration values, in addition to those in the appropriate [resilient] section for connecting to your Resilient platform:
+The app.config file needs the following configuration values, in addition to those in the appropriate [resilient] section for connecting to your Resilient platform:

 ```